celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

 an app, but users are those who decide how they want to build the app using the API.
 * Language agnostic.
 It should be simple to implement similar module interfaces/traits in other languages over RPC clients

+### Implementation

+The tracking issue can be found [here](https://github.com/celestiaorg/celestia-node/issues/944).
+It provides a more detailed step-by-step process for how the below described design will be implemented.

 ### Details
 #### Services Deprecation
 The initial step is to deprecate and remove our services in code and stop relying on services as the notion.
 Instead,